jberezanski/ChocolateyPackages/chocolatey-windowsupdate.extension/README.md

-# chocolatey-windowsupdate.extension
+﻿# chocolatey-windowsupdate.extension

-This a the Powershell module that extends Chocolatey with Windows Update installation capabilities.
+This is a Powershell module that extends Chocolatey with Windows Update installation capabilities.

 ## Installation

-Install via chocolatey: `choco install chocolatey-windowsupdate.extension`.
+Install via Chocolatey: `choco install chocolatey-windowsupdate.extension`.

-The module is usually automatically installed as a dependency.
+The module is usually automatically installed as a dependency of a package.

 ## Usage

-To create a package that uses an extension function add the following to the `nuspec` specification:
+To create a package that uses an extension function from this module add the following to the `nuspec` specification:

     <dependencies>
         <dependency id="chocolatey-windowsupdate.extension" version="SPECIFY_LATEST_VERSION" />